 Tech company Podium launched a new product within weeks to help its customers during the pandemic.
 Here's how they did it.

-When government orders for sheltering-in-place and social distancing began in March, many small businesses were forced to temporarily close their doors.
+When government orders for sheltering-in-place and social distancing began last March, many small businesses were forced to temporarily close their doors.
 It seemed to happen overnight, and it caught some companies off guard.
 Not everyone had systems and processes in place to operate or work offsite.
 Reaching customers became harder as everyone struggled to adjust.

 Local businesses struggled to stay afloat.
 For years, they’ve seen a lack of tech solutions tailored to them.
 The need to suddenly transform their operations from top to bottom made that deficit potentially devastating.
 The team at Podium knew we had to step up.
 To do so, we needed to move faster.